 Financial guarantees are contingent commitments issued to guarantee the performance of a customer to a third party in borrowing arrangements, such as commercial paper issuances, bond financings and similar transactions.
-As of July 3, 2015, there were no such contingent commitments accrued for in our Consolidated Balance Sheet.
+As of December 29, 2023, we had commercial commitments on outstanding surety bonds of \$536 million and standby letters of credit of \$723 million.
+There were no other such financial guarantees and commercial commitments accrued for in our Consolidated Balance Sheet.